Scientists from all fields are invited to come for sabbaticals at Technion.

 Technion is home to three Nobel Laureates and top-notch faculty with a proven record for educating leaders in science and technology, and the birth place of many of Israel’s most exciting tech innovations and helped give rise to the country’s modern start-up economy.

 Technion welcomes visiting scientists for short-term and long-term periods, from one month up to six years.
 Visiting scientists must have a Technion academic host and a formal visiting appointment at Technion.

 The application process for faculty/visiting scientists is handled by the hosting faculty (department) and the Office for Academic Affairs.
 The Office for Academic Affairs (in Hebrew abbreviated “Manla”) is responsible for all the aspects of academic and administrative pertaining to the academic staff, which include senior staff members, adjuncts and visiting scientists.

-For additional information please contact the administrative office of the hosting faculty.
+For additional information please contact the administrative office of the below listed hosting faculty.

 Application Process for

 Technion welcomes post-doctorates who completed their doctorate within the past five years, for a period of up to five years at Technion.

 Post-doctorates must have a Technion academic host and obtain a letter of appointment.

 Scholarships are available for a period of up to two years.
 The application for scholarships should be made via the hosting faculty department, before mid-November, every year.
 The notifications of scholarships are being sent by March of the following year.
 The post-doctorate positions begin in October.